needle-mirror/com.unity.scripting.python/Documentation~/PythonScriptEditor.md

 ## Advanced Tool Programming

-To implement more complex Python-based tools in Unity, there are two relevant APIs:
-* The [in-process API](inProcessAPI.md) allows you to invoke Python code from C# that runs in the Unity process.
+To implement more complex Python-based tools in Unity, the [API](inProcessAPI.md) allows you to invoke Python code from C# that runs in the Unity process.
-* The [out-of-process API](outOfProcessAPI.md) allows you to connect to an external application, e.g. a custom tool implemented in PySide.

 ## Limitations

-Undo/redo is not implemented.
-Save often.

-Sometimes, `print` statements stop printing in the Script Editor output.
-The workaround is to restart Unity.
+The output has a limit of 10,000 characters.